Lorena González (Seattle politician): Tenure

 Gonzalez took office on November 24, 2015, and replaced John Okamoto, who was temporarily on the council after Clark resigned to take a job at the University of Washington.
 González was the first Latina to be elected to the council.

 She was selected as the Council President in January 2020, succeeding Bruce Harrell.

-While on the council, Gonzalez advanced legislation that created scheduling protections for retail and restaurant workers and legislation that backed workload restrictions for hotel workers.
-Other progressive legislation that she pushed for included, funding for legal defense for immigrants, expanded subsidized pre-school program, and co-wrote a gun storage law.
+While on the council, González advanced legislation that created scheduling protections for retail and restaurant workers and legislation that backed workload restrictions for hotel workers.
+Other progressive legislation that she pushed for included funding legal defense for immigrants and an expanded subsidized pre-school program.
+She also co-wrote a gun storage law.

-On policing, Gonzalez passed a 2017 police oversight reform law, but in 2018, she supported a 2018 contract that undermined those reforms.
+On policing, González passed a 2017 police oversight reform law, but in 2018, she supported a 2018 contract that undermined those reforms.
 As public safety chair, she approved multiple police budget increases, but in 2020, supported a 50% reduction in the police budget in response to Black Lives Matter protestors.
-The council passed a 20% reduction in the police budget, which Gonzalez supported.
+The council passed a 20% reduction in the police budget, which González supported.

 González was a supporter of the Bernie Sanders 2020 presidential campaign.